 Cerullo contrasts the lives of fish in tropical waters with those of their relatives in colder ocean regions.
 She explores differences in coloration, feeding habits, body shape, and survival techniques between the ‘city fish’ that inhabit coral reefs and ‘swim in water as warm as a swimming pool’ and the ‘country fish’ that swim through large underwater territories and cool waters.

 Examines the life of the Italian scientist from a 1st-person perspective that surveys his achievements while covering his world-changing ideas about a heliocentric solar system and his imprisonment for heresy.

 Best friends Jake and “Weird Lily” enter the monster-filled land of Always October, made famous in Jake’s grandfather’s books, to save a foundling who becomes a monster during the full moon.

-The City of Ember: The Graphic Novel original book by Jeanne DuPrau and graphic novel by Dallas Middaugh
+The City of Ember: The Graphic Novel by Jeanne DuPrau and graphic novel by Dallas Middaugh

 In the year 241, twelve-year-old Lina trades jobs on Assignment Day to be a Messenger to run to new places in her decaying but beloved city, perhaps even to glimpse Unknown Regions.

 Potatoes on Rooftops: Farming in the City by Hadley Dyer